Skip to main content

 7. 7

-Pay the license fee ($135) and activate your license.
-Once your sponsoring broker submits the affiliation, the NREC issues your active Nebraska Salesperson license.
+Pay the state license and application fees and activate.
+Once your broker confirms affiliation, the NREC issues your active Nebraska Salesperson license.

 Nebraska exam — the numbers that matter